toniogn/dojos/README.md

 ## Introduction

-This repository is dedicated to dojos, each python file correspond to my solution for each dojos.
+This repository is dedicated to dojos, each python file correspond to my solution to each problem.

 ## Avoid credit (≈20min)